FOI-Bioinformatics/preprimer/README.md

 # PrePrimeR
 Prepare primers from different formats, i.e. schemes for tiled sequencing from varvamp to artic format.
 The script also aligns primers with mepcr or exonerate.

-Currently it supports
-input primer formats:
-- varvamp

-Output formats
-- artic (outputs scheme and reference)
-- sts (used for insilico pcr with me-pcr)
-- fasta (all primer sequence in a multifasta)

 ## Installation
 ```